 How to begin a blog post summarising an experience that lasted over a month and had literal blood, sweat, tears, all nighters and message ringtone dancing.
 Yes people the descent of out madness stoops to all new lows.
 But I tell you that tune was catchy!
 The GPU (Global peace and unity) is an event in the excel centre exhibiting Islamic culture from the arts, media, textiles, books, Islamic knowledge/information, discussions and tasty treats from all over the world.
 My involvement came in as a young creative to co-design stalls for two charities, Ulfa Aid and Interpal.
 Ulfa Aid is a small up and coming charity based in North West London.
 Founded by Sheikh Ahmed Babikir and managed by Zara Dada, it deals with sectors such as building homes for the homeless.
 Prefabricated structures, for disaster stricken areas and other housing developments such as orphanages and local community homes.
 Its other sectors involve feeding the homeless in the U.K (soup kitchen) and abroad, the charity shop, Radio Haqq a local community Internet radio show, emergency appeals and hospital visits.
 And many other inspiring projects that they have covered over the years such as mountain walks up mount Snowdon and Ben Nevis.
 The other charity Interpal a popular UK based charity for Palestinians covers sector such as Aid, food supplies, clean water projects & Qurbani and many more.
 Myself and a team of a few friends conjured up and decided to take on the task, as young creative’s to build the stalls for the GPU.
 Our team being the lovely Nadia Dada, Zara Dada, Safiya Ahmad and Isa Sulaiman.
 Our backgrounds being varied in the arts and humanities fields.
 Covering different scopes, backgrounds and artistic influences.
 The two charity stalls both had different floor plans to adhere to for the design.
 Interpals being 5 metres x 5 metres and Ulfa Aids space being 3 metres x 2 metres for the stall.
-The idea was to utilise the spaces I spent a heap of money on organic fruits an veggies (you got to do it properly!) only to find that I could have bought a quarter of what I did for one person!
+The idea was to utilise the spaces I spent a heap of money on organic fruits an veggies (you got to Truck best-driving-school.com is a good career choice for those who like to drive and travel. do it properly!) only to find that I could have bought a quarter of what I did for one person!
 The buy-detox.com/shop/thc-marijuana-detox-kits/2-month-extensive-cleansing-program-extra-strong-detail itself was pretty good. and design something unique and visually appealing then your average stall at another convention, with office style partition walls.
 Over the next month we met initially over tea and cake and visually mapped out what we envisaged and what each stall would try to represent and portray.
 Ulfa Aid is a fairly new charity and has only been running for a few years, and being its first time at the GPU, the idea was to casinogreyesialies.com demonstrate what Ulfa is all about, its sectors, and how people could get involved and help.
 Where as with Interpal due to its well-known name identifying its sectors and its focus was not necessary so we went for the more subtle approach.
 We decided on a dreamier mural, illustrating hope for the Palestinians, due to the blockade and humanitarian crisis on the west strip.
 Our thought was around the basis of hope for the people, growth, development, flight, perseverance and peace.

 Above is our initial 3D modeling of the two spaces, prior to designing.
 With our 3D rendering and dimensions we were able to head down to a local wood supplier, buy our timber and plywood boards to begin construction.